featurist/hyperdom/readme.md

 <input type="text" value={this.name} onchange={e => this.name = e.target.value}/>
 ```

-Hyperdom bindings handle `onchange` events like this of course, but also other events such as those for copy and paste, and work across a variety of browsers, so it's recommended to use bindings where possible.
+Hyperdom bindings handle `onchange` events like this of course, but also other events such as those for copy and paste, and work across a constiety of browsers, so it's recommended to use bindings where possible.

 ## Routing